 There are many interior design and architecture blogs that feature new and beautiful projects, products, art and design inspiration, both Australian and international.
-This blog aims to be something different.
-A place to discuss the process and practice of interior design and interior architecture.
-Over the years I have been writing this blog, the common thread of these posts is the practice and future of work – both as a place and the processes of working within the AEC industry – and the impacts of technology upon both.
+This blog has always aimed to be something different.
+Over the years I have been writing this blog, the common thread of these posts is the practice and future of work – both as a place and the processes of working – and the impacts of technology upon both.

 About Ceilidh Higgins